-Varosha is a residential neighbourhood within Lovech.
+Varosha is a residential neighborhood within Lovech.
 Here visitors can view architecture dating back to the Revival epoch.
-In this area, travellers will also find the 14 metre monument to Vasil Levski, a Bulgarian national hero, and a museum dedicated to his honour.
+In this area, travelers will also find the 14-meter monument to Vasil Levski, a Bulgarian national hero, and a museum dedicated to his honor.

 Hisarya Fortress is located in the old town.
 Constructed in the 9th century, the fortress is in pristine condition today.
 Painstaking care has kept the fortress well preserved.

-If you are up for a drive, head to Devetashka Cave, 18 kilometres north of the city centre.
-This is one of Europe's largest caves.
+If you are up for a drive, head to Devetashka Cave, 18 kilometers north of the city center.
+This is one of Europe’s largest caves.
 Within the caverns, one can find evidence of inhabitance by those from Paleolithic, Neolithic, Eneolithic, Bronze, Iron, and Middle Ages.

 Natural mineral springs offer a place to recuperate in Bashbunar Alley.
 Exquisite gardens, appealing fountains, and healing springs bring visitors of all ages to the area.
 There are two restaurants that feature healthy cuisine in the area.